argumentcomputer/lurk-beta/README.md

 # Proofs

 Integration with backend proving systems and tooling for proof generation are both still very early.
-Performance user experience are poor, but simple examples can be found in the [fcomm example directory](fcomm/README.md).
+Performance and user experience are poor, but simple examples can be found in the [fcomm example directory](fcomm/README.md).

 # Backends
 - The `fcomm` example uses Groth16/[SnarkPack](https://eprint.iacr.org/2021/529)[+](https://github.com/filecoin-project/bellperson/pull/257) to generate succinct (but somewhat large) proofs, using Bls12-381.